Association of Christian Schools International

 The Association of Christian Schools International (ACSI), founded in 1978, is an international organization of evangelical Christian schools.
 Its headquarters are in Colorado Springs, Colorado.
 It offers tiers of oversight, from school accreditation to teacher certificates.
 Schools and even homeschoolers can also join as members.

-Purposes

-ACSI is a Protestant association of Christian schools.
-Its stated mission is to strengthen Christian schools and equip Christian educators worldwide as they prepare students academically and inspire them to become devoted followers of Jesus Christ.
-It supports the belief that Scripture is the revealed Word of God and should be taught as truth.
+It is regarded as the largest Protestant educational organization in the world, serving over 5.5 million students globally.